Team Coordination Has Broken Down: The 2-Week Emergency Restructure for Operators at $100K–$200K/Year

 Monthly leadership training (1 hour)

-Peer learning across pods leads
+Peer learning across pod leads

 Expected result: Strong middle management layer